Last updated on August 15th, 2026 at 11:09 am

 TL;DR: A convertible note is a short-term loan that converts into equity when your next round triggers it.
 Convertible note agreement drafting decides the principal, the interest, the maturity date, the valuation cap, the discount, and the conversion triggers.
 These clauses control your dilution and your risk.

-Quick overview: This guide walks through what a convertible note agreement is, the clauses that drafting must get right, what changes when the company is based in India, the mistakes founders most often make, and whether you genuinely need a lawyer to draft one.
-It is written for early-stage founders, with a dedicated India section, and ends with answers to the questions founders ask most.
+Quick overview: This guide walks through what a convertible note agreement is, the clauses that drafting must get right, the AI-versus-non-AI cap divide now shaping how those caps get benchmarked, what changes when the company is based in India, the mistakes founders most often make, and whether you genuinely need a lawyer to draft one.
+For the fuller comparison against a SAFE, with real conversion math, our guide on SAFE agreement versus convertible note covers that directly, and our SAFE note review guide covers the closely related instrument.

 There is a moment many founders only experience once.
 They raised a convertible note 18 months ago, expecting to close a Series A inside a year.
 The product is doing well, the market shifted, the round took longer than planned, and now the maturity date is six weeks away with no priced round signed.
 The note investor is asking what happens next.
 The agreement they signed quickly back then is now the document that controls every option in front of them.